 Fourth, we believe that infants can have faith.
 David wrote in Psalm 22:10, "Upon You I was cast from birth; / You have been my God from my mother's womb."
 In Matthew 18:6, Jesus condemns us adults who would lead the little ones astray.
 Notice that He described the little ones as those "who believe in Me."
 To believe is to have faith.
 Jesus warns us to be careful that we not lead astray the infants who have faith.

 Finally, as we put it all together we must conclude that God can give the gift of faith to anyone at any age.
 We do not deny God's gift of faith to our children who are sinful, who need faith, who can have faith.
 We baptize our infants, in faith, believing that God invites them into fellowship with Himself, that God puts to death their old nature, that God raises to life a new nature and gives that new nature the gift of faith.
-We believe that as they are nurtured in the word, they will at some point come to understand what it is that God has done for them.
+We believe that as they are nurtured in the Word of God, they will at some point come to understand what it is that God has done for them.

 We are thankful, then, for a gracious God who gives this wonderful and incredible gift.
 We are thankful for a God who invites us into fellowship with Himself.
 We are thankful that this gift is indeed for all of us.